openedx/paragon/src/asInput/README.md

 ## API

+### `autoComplete` (string; optional)
+`autoComplete` specifies whether or not an input field should have autocomplete enabled.
+It allows the browser to predict the value.
+When a user starts to type in a field, the browser should display options to fill in the field, based on earlier typed values.
+The default value is 'on'.

 ### `className` (string array; optional)
 `className` specifies Bootstrap class names to apply to the input component.
 The default is an empty array.